How a Triple Net Lease Works

 Advantages to Investors and Landlords

-Triple net leased property can be an attractive commercial real estate investment.
+A triple net lease property can be an attractive commercial real estate investment.
 Of the three real estate investment strategies – core, value-add, and opportunistic – a property with a NNN lease falls under the core strategy.

 Income is stable and predictable with the building operating expenses and maintenance responsibility passed through to the tenant.
 This is why it is often nicknamed ‘coupon clipper’ property, because all the investor has to do each month is deposit the rent check.